pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 Counting the number of Waterways ...............................................................................
 Counting the number of edges present in the gives the information if the amount of data.
-Also, some of the rows can be seen to  understand the sructure of the table and how the data is stored in it.
+Also, some of the rows can be seen to  understand the structure of the table and how the data is stored in it.

 .. literalinclude:: ../scripts/un_sdg/sdg11/all_exercises_sdg11.sql